antecave-web/Star-Trek-Ascendancy-Galactic-Crisis-Mode/README.md

 ---

 ## Recommended Core Rule Updates
+This variant recommends adopting selected rules from The Final Frontier while retaining certain mechanics from the original game where they better support the design goals.
+Modifications to those rules are explicitly noted below.

 Use the following rules changes from the GF9 *Ascendancy: The Final Frontier Rulebook* https://drive.google.com/file/d/1K9qVknW8sNpRYoJeKO51ZRxjKZstqn5c/view